microsoft/vcpkg-docs/vcpkg/users/binarycaching.md

 x-gha[,<rw>]
 ```

 Adds the GitHub Actions cache as a provider.
-Vcpkg needs to be executed by a GitHub Actions runner to be able to use this binary source, as well as the URL to the cache and the access token required to read and write to the cache.
+This binary caching provider is only valid in the context of a GitHub Actions workflow.
+This provider requires both of the `ACTIONS_CACHE_URL` and `ACTIONS_RUNTIME_TOKEN` environment variables to be set.
+Setting these environment variables correctly is covered in the following Quickstart section.

 ### <a name="gha-quickstart"></a> Quickstart

-You need to export two environment variables, `ACTIONS_CACHE_URL` and `ACTIONS_RUNTIME_TOKEN`, before vcpkg is able to use the GHA cache.
-You can do so as follows as a step inside a job:
+In order for vcpkg to make use of the GitHub Actions Cache we must provide it the Actions Cache URL and Runtime Token.
+To do this we export both values as environment variables in an workflow step similar to the following:

 ```yaml
 - uses: actions/github-script@v6